Degree Requirements

 Students in the Division of Special Registration (DSR)

-All DSR students in the natural sciences, and DSR students in the humanities and social sciences who receive funding from a U.S. government grant or fellowship, are required to complete an online RCR course offered by CITI.
-This requirement must be fulfilled within one month of receiving a Yale NetID and even if RCR training was completed at another university.
+All DSR students in the natural sciences, and DSR students in the humanities and social sciences who receive funding from a U.S. government grant or fellowship, are required to complete an online RECR course.
+This requirement must be fulfilled within one month of receiving a Yale NetID and even if RECR training was completed at another university.

-Additional requirements: (1) All DSR students registered in the fall term must complete an approved online training module in professional ethics before they can register for the spring term; (2) DSR students in the natural sciences who intend to study at Yale for one year or more are required to complete, at no charge, the department-based RCR course taken by degree-seeking students.
+Additional requirements: (1) All DSR students registered in the fall term must complete an approved online RECR training module before they can register for the spring term; (2) DSR students in the natural sciences who intend to study at Yale for one year or more are required to complete, at no charge, the department-based RECR course taken by degree-seeking students.

 Petitioning for Degrees